thedarkjester/PokemonApi/README.md

 ## Building
 1. Make sure you have cloned the repository
-2. Open Powershell or your preferred command line utility (could also be the built in one in Visual Studio Code)
+2. Open PowerShell or your preferred command line utility (could also be the built in one in Visual Studio Code)
 3. Navigate into the folder where the `.sln` file is (root folder)
 4. Type in `dotnet build` by default this is configured for `Debug` to compile/build for `Release` use `dotnet build  --configuration Release`
 5. This should compile to a folder `\Pokemon\src\Pokemon\bin\Debug\netcoreapp3.1` from the current folder.